FederatedAI/FATE/federatedrec/svdpp/README.md

 <img src="./images/fig1.png" alt="samples" width="341" height="55" /><br/>
 </div>

-Different to SVD, SVD++ incoporate imlicit feedback of users.
+Different to SVD, SVD++ incorporate implicit feedback of users.

 SVD++ is commonly used in recommendation senario to decompose a user-item rating matrix into user profile and item profile, and to predict unknown user-item pair's rating by compute the dot product of user profile and item profile.